-The following schedule and proposed projects are based on the level of work in the first iteration of the course for a student for whom web application programming is new.
+The following schedule and proposed projects are based on the level of work for a student for whom web application programming is new.
 If you're an old hand at web applications or think that these projects might not challenge you, please contact us.
 We have other projects that you can work on, some of which could well lead to independent study projects or research experience for undergraduates projects.